tringuyencse/tiki-home-test/README.md

 ###### Requirement
 ```

-    Ubuntu (I don't how with another OS)
+    Ubuntu (I don't know how with another OS)

     Python 3.6